OCR-D/ocrd-website/site/en/user_guide.md

-When you want to specify a new workflow adapted to the features of particular images, we recommend using an exisiting workflow as specified in `Taverna` or `workflow-config` as starting point.
+When you want to specify a new workflow adapted to the features of particular images, we recommend using an exisiting workflow as specified in `Taverna` or `workflow-configuration` as starting point.
 You can adjust it to your needs by exchanging or adding the specified processors of parameters.
 For an overview on the existing processors, their tasks and features, see the [next section](#get-more-information-about-processors) and our [workflow guide](workflows.html).